 The Google Import tool allows advertisers to import 5 million keywords plus 4 million ads.
 You can also import 3 million ad group product partitions and 2 million negative keywords (ad group level and campaign level combined).

 You can do this by following three steps.
-First, sign in to Bing Ads.
+First, sign in to Microsoft Advertising.
 Then click Import from Google Ads.
 Follow the steps to import your campaigns.

-(Another option is to import Google Ads using Bing Ads Editor.
+(Another option is to import Google Ads using Microsoft Advertising Editor.
 Simply Click Import from Google, and finish by following the steps to import your campaigns.)

-You can decide if you’d like to import all existing and new campaigns from Google Ads or just specific campaigns.
+You can decide if you would like to import all existing and new campaigns from Google Ads or just specific campaigns.

 Import new items at a more granular level when you click Show advanced options.
 Select particular items to import, including new entities like negative keyword lists.

-Determine which targeting settings and ad extensions you’d like to import, including importing In-market Audiences through “Audience targets.”
+Determine which targeting settings and ad extensions you would like to import, including importing In-market Audiences through ‘Audience targets’.

-Watch this step-by-step video demonstration to learn how to import campaigns from Google Ads to Bing Ads.
+Watch this step-by-step video demonstration to learn how to import campaigns from Google Ads to Microsoft Advertising.

-Note: Before you begin importing campaigns from Google Ads to Bing Ads, be sure to review Importing your campaigns: Requirements.
+Note: Before you begin importing campaigns from Google Ads to Microsoft Advertising, be sure to review Importing your campaigns: Requirements.
 When you're finished importing, you can view your data and will have the opportunity to fix any issues.

 You can import from Google Ads: